-As the saying goes, “don’t blame the person, fix the process.”
+As the saying goes, “Don’t blame the person, fix the process.”
 Weak links in supply chains and service fulfillment have driven demand for better processes globally.
-When processes cause problems for your customers, and your employees, and ultimately your bottom line, business process analysis (BPA) is the journey to solutions.
-The fix seems simple: locate the troublesome process, unpack what it looks like today, drill down to the true pain points, then design the better process.
+When processes cause problems for your customers and your employees, and ultimately your bottom line, business process analysis (BPA) is the journey to solutions.
+The fix seems simple: locate the troublesome process, unpack what it looks like today, drill down to the true pain points, then design a better process.

 BPA concepts to remember when choosing techniques